Canine-Approved: Best Electric Cars For Your Dog

 The Volkswagen ID.4 has a range of engine and battery options, power outputs range from 146hp to 295hp, and the overall range spans from 213 miles to 328 miles.
 The standard configuration features rear-wheel drive, while top specifications include all-wheel drive.

-The boot space in the Volkswagen ID.4 totals an impressive 543 litres, surpassing competitors like the BMW iX3 with 510 litres and the Kia EV6 with 466 litres.
+The boot space in the Volkswagen ID.4 totals an impressive 543 litres, surpassing competitors like BMW iX3 with 510 litres and the Kia EV6 with 466 litres.
 This boot would be perfect for any sized dog.
 Practical features include hooks and straps to secure luggage, a 12-volt socket, and a small compartment under the boot floor for charging cables.
 Certain trims offer an adjustable boot floor, expanding the load space to 1,655 litres with the rear seats folded down.
-You will be able to put your dog in the boot, whether large or small, and know they will be able to travel comfortably with enough room.
+You will be able to put your dog in the boot, whether large or small and know they will be able to travel comfortably with enough room.

 Hyundai Kona